Kayli/logspub/dev-distributed.md

 - be clear and precise about why you want to rearchitect a project
   - better be supported with metrics when possible, and not just fashion or intuition

+- make sure functionality that you want to split out is covered with functional tests
+  - this will allow to verify that extracted service works the same way

 - typical reasons
   - parts of the system need to be deployed independently of others [^11]
   - monolithic release is to slow, too complicated [^11]